Clitoral Hood Reduction

 3) Cost of the Clitoral Hood Reduction

-- The cost of the Clitoral Hood Reduction will include professional fees for the anesthesiologist and the surgeon, all the instruments, home medications, and medicines used for the surgery as well.
+- The cost of the surgery will include professional fees for the anesthesiologist and the surgeon, all the instruments, home medications, and medicines used for the surgery as well.
 Fees for laboratory work or for other existing diseases that you may have, and the professional fees for the anesthesiologist and the surgeon for corrective surgery are not included in the package.

 Read more about the related issues of the Clitoral Hood Reduction

 The Processes of Clitoral Hood Reduction

 1) On appointment day you plan to have the Clitoral Hood Reduction,